oapicf/pinterest-sdk/clients/objc/generated/docs/OAIPinsApi.md

 NSString* pinId = @"pinId_example"; // Unique identifier of a Pin.
 NSDate* startDate = @"2013-10-20T19:20:30+01:00"; // Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today.
 NSDate* endDate = @"2013-10-20T19:20:30+01:00"; // Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
-NSArray<OAIPinsAnalyticsMetricTypesParameterInner>* metricTypes = @[[[OAIPinsAnalyticsMetricTypesParameterInner alloc] init]]; // Pin metric types to get data for.
+NSArray<NSString*>* metricTypes = @[@"metricTypes_example"]; // Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>.
 NSString* appTypes = @"ALL"; // Apps or devices to get data for, default is all. (optional) (default to @"ALL") NSString* splitField = @"NO_SPLIT"; // How to split the data into groups.
 Not including this param means data won't be split. (optional) (default to @"NO_SPLIT")
 NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional)